 “That’s not democracy,” said Phil Strach, the lead attorney for the Republicans, during closing arguments to the three-judge panel on Thursday.
 “It is in fact a threat to democracy and a recipe for further political polarization of the citizens of North Carolina.”

-Strach echoed complaints Republicans that judges legislate from the bench in a way that harms the separation of powers in state government.
+Strach echoed Republican complaints that judges legislate from the bench in a way that harms the separation of powers in state government.
 Republican leaders have widely voiced the argument since they took legislative control in 2011 .
 Strach and his team did not present any evidence at the trial that using computer-generated maps would increase political polarization.

 The plaintiffs, in turn, argued that the maps would create a “massive and entrenched partisan skew” in favor of the Republican Party, in the words of one of their expert witnesses, Moon Duchin, a mathematician at Tufts University who has won national academic awards for her work on redistricting.